-As a kid, I ate a lot of vegetable fritters: potato, zucchini and cabbage.
+As a kid, I ate a lot of vegetable heavy fritters I base my recipes on nowadays: healthy corn fritters, vegetarian oatmeal patties and even salmon sweet potato cakes.
 My grandma always tried to stretch seasonal produce to a max.
-She often managed to make soup, main and side dish for five people from one whole chicken.
+She often managed to make soup, main and side dish from 1 whole chicken that fed 5 people.

 Zucchini fritters were a staple in our house, not baked zucchini fritters but rather panfried in lots of sunflower oil.
-With lots of fresh dill, onion and garlic.
+With lots of fresh dill, onion and garlic, just like my zucchini bake minus Parmesan cheese.

 Extremely flavourful served with sour cream.
 A perfect combo!

-These baked zucchini fritters had that same golden crust I remember from childhood.
+These baked zucchini fritters had almost that same golden crust I remember from childhood.
 Note, if you keep the fritters in an airtight container, they will soften up.
 Not a big deal, just a note.
-The crust is best when served right away.
+The crust is most crispy when served right away.

 I served the fritters with plain Greek yogurt.
 I thought at first to create some special sauce but at the last moment decided it’s too much work and instead made the fritters themselves bursting with flavour.
 These were so good, my oldest kid who hates zucchini was eating the fritters and asking what kind of sauce is this?!
 Um, I said it’s my special sauce.:)